Language-Research-Technology/ro-crate-to-sqlite/README.md

 # ro-crate-to-datasette

-Experimental repository for exploring RO-Crates using Datasette -- ATM this is a generic
+Experimental repository for exploring RO-Crates using Datasette -- ATM this is a generic RO-Crate viewer